wasiahmad/wasiahmad.github.io/_publications/36_plm_for_kpgen.md

 <p align="justify">
 Neural models not relying on pre-training have excelled in the keyphrase generation task with large annotated datasets.
 Meanwhile, new approaches have incorporated pre-trained language models (PLMs) for data efficiency.
-However, there lacks a systematic study of how the two types of approaches compare and how different design choices can affect the performance of PLM-based models.
+However, there is a lack of systematic study of how the two types of approaches compare and how different design choices can affect the performance of PLM-based models.
 We present an in-depth empirical study to fill this knowledge gap and facilitate a more informed use of PLMs for keyphrase extraction and generation.
 We perform extensive experiments in three domains by formulating keyphrase extraction as sequence labeling and keyphrase generation as sequence-to-sequence generation.
 After showing that PLMs have competitive